-Type III-A (.44 Magnum; submachine gun 9mm)
+Type III-A (high-velocity 9mm; .44 Magnum)

+It also provides protection against most handgun threats, as well as the Type I, II-A, and II threats.
 Type III-A body armor provides the highest level of protection currently available from concealable body armor and is generally suitable for routine wear in many situations.
 However, departments located in hot, humid climates may need to evaluate the use of Type III-A armor carefully.